CartRover/CartRover-OpenCart-RestAPI/README.md

 # CartRover OpenCart RestAPI
 ### -Chen Z. *CIO Tech, Inc*

-This extension allows users to retrieve orders and order_status_id from OpenCart without using order_id.
+This extension allows users to retrieve orders and order_status_id from OpenCart without knowing the order_id.
-Also, users can obtain and update inventory levels.
+Users can also obtain and update inventory levels.

 # PLEASE READ #

-This extension has been tested on CopenCart **V2.3.0.2**.
+This extension has been tested on OpenCart **V2.3.0.2**.

 ###:bangbang:ENSURE YOU BACKUP YOUR SITE BEFORE INSTALLING THIS.###